kevincui5/translator_transformer/README.md

                                       return_state = True))
     self.bi_LSTM = Bidirectional(LSTM(units, return_sequences=True))
 ```
-Other things you can do with an individual Keras Layer are customizing loss and metric, making it trainable or not etc.

 ## Loss Function
 For the loss function, you can either implement one like that in the original tutorial, or use the Keras' build-in loss functions passed in through model.compile():